top of page

 © 2025–present Intersectionality Women’s Programmes CIC.
 All rights reserved.

-The name Intersectionality Women’s Programmes and associated programme titles, frameworks, and learning models are used as identifying marks of Intersectionality Women’s Programmes CIC.
-Trademark registration applications are pending.
+The name Intersectionality Women’s Programmes, along with associated programme titles, frameworks, and learning models, are used as identifying marks of the organisation.
+Trademark registration applications are currently pending.

 Company number: 14942760 (United Kingdom)